 There has never been a better time to get involved in the largest voluntary women’s organisation in the UK.
 The WI celebrated its centenary in 2015 and currently has almost 220,000 members in approximately 6,300 WIs.
 In addition to monthly meetings, Beamish WI hold walks, go on visits and take part in events around the country.

-The Beamish WI meets on the third Wednesday of each month at 6:00pm in the Collections Study Room in the Regional Resource Centre at Beamish Museum.
+The Beamish WI meets on the third Wednesday of each month at 6pm in the 1950s welfare hall at Beamish Museum.
 Visitors are always welcome to come along and try out a meeting.

-If you would like more information, please contact the Beamish WI President, Alison Whelan, email: firstname.lastname@example.org, or contact Social Secretary, Gemma Stevenson, tel.
-0191 370 4052.
+If you would like more information, please contact the Beamish WI President, Alison Whelan, email: firstname.lastname@example.org.